About Diane Szulecki, editor

 Health concerns have arisen as Europe struggles to absorb the huge surge of arrivals.
 According to the World Health Organization (WHO), overcrowding in receiving facilities has led to unsanitary living conditions and instances of food- and waterborne diseases.
 But the journey itself also takes a toll: the WHO reports that injuries, burns, and psychological trauma are among the most frequent health problems refugees face.
 Those with chronic conditions like cardiovascular disease, diabetes, and hypertension find their diseases worsened by the interruption of treatment, and women suffer from pregnancy-related complications and sexual health issues.

 As policy makers grapple with responding to the influx, the crisis is likely to remain a key global political and health issue in 2016.
-To read about this and other top health-related news stories of the past year related to nursing and health […]
+To read about this and other top health-related news stories of the past year related to nursing and health care policy […]

 2017-03-24T03:43:24-04:00January 6th, 2016|Nursing, nursing perspective|1 Comment